Long-term Causal Inference Under Persistent Confounding via Data Combination: Estimation and Inference

-Estimating bridge functions amounts to solving the conditional moment equations in \Cref{eq: bridge2-obs-2,eq: bridge-obs} based on finite-sample data.
-This can be realized by a variety of estimators, which we review in \Cref{remark: bridge-est} below.
-In this section, we consider generic bridge function estimators, which can be any from those in \Cref{remark: bridge-est}, and discuss different ways to construct the long-term treatment effect estimator.
+In order to estimate the average long-term treatment effect, we need to first estimate the outcome and/or selection bridge functions.
+Estimating these bridge functions amounts to solving the conditional moment equations in \Cref{eq: bridge2-obs-2,eq: bridge-obs} based on a finite sample of data{, which corresponds to an ill-posed inverse problem \citep{Carrasco2007}}.
+A variety of estimation strategies can be used for this task, which we review in \Cref{remark: bridge-est} below.
+For now, we consider any generic bridge function estimators, which may be any from those reviewed in \Cref{remark: bridge-est}, and discuss different ways to use these to construct the long-term treatment effect estimator.

+Below, we define three different estimators for the counterfactual mean parameter $\mu(a)$, $a \in \Acal$.
+They all use the cross-fitting technique when constructing bridge function estimators, {so that the data used to construct the bridge function estimators are independent with the data at which the estimators are evaluated}.
+This technique has been widely used to accommodate complex nuisance function estimators while preserving strong asymptotic guarantees \citep[e.g., ][]{chernozhukov2019double,zheng2011cross}. {Note that we need to split only the observational data and not the experimental data.
+This is because only the outcome bridge function is evaluated on the experimental data, and it is estimated only from observational data.
+The experimental and observational datasets are already independent, rendering the bridge-function estimate and the data on which it is evaluated independent without any cross-fitting.}